 Photo of Eli Nachmany Eli Nachmany

-Eli Nachmany is an associate in the firm’s Washington, DC, office.
+Eli Nachmany is an associate in the firm’s Washington, DC office.
 He advises clients on antitrust issues, administrative law, and complex civil litigation, with particular expertise in appellate matters.
 Eli works across industries, focusing primarily on sports and gaming.
+He has served as…

-Eli Nachmany is an associate in the firm’s Washington, DC, office.
+Eli Nachmany is an associate in the firm’s Washington, DC office.
 He advises clients on antitrust issues, administrative law, and complex civil litigation, with particular expertise in appellate matters.
 Eli works across industries, focusing primarily on sports and gaming.
+He has served as lead counsel on multiple federal appeals and has presented oral argument in a federal court of appeals.

 Prior to joining the firm, Eli clerked for Judge Steven J. Menashi of the U.S. Court of Appeals for the Second Circuit.
-He was also an adjunct instructor at New York University, where he taught an undergraduate sports management course during the Spring 2023 semester about the NFL Draft.
-Eli’s writing on administrative law and executive power has appeared in the BYU Law Review, the George Mason Law Review, the Wake Forest Law Review, and the Yale Law Journal Forum.
+He also taught an undergraduate sports management course about the NFL Draft as an adjunct instructor at New York University.
+Eli’s writing on administrative law and executive power has appeared or is forthcoming in the Alabama Law Review, Boston College Law Review, BYU Law Review, George Mason Law Review, Notre Dame Law Review, Wake Forest Law Review, and Yale Law Journal Forum.
+He is the President of the DC Young Lawyers Chapter of the Federalist Society.

 Photo of Brandon Gould Brandon Gould